php-fig/fig-standards/proposed/phpdoc.md

 3. specified as containing multiple types: the Type definition informs the reader of the type of each array value.
    Each value can be of any of the given types.
    Example: `@return (int|string)[]`

-4. specified using the Generics notation: see the next chapter "Collections" for a description on this notation.

-#### Collections

-The value represented by "Type" can also be a [Collection][COLLECTION], a class that contains a list of keys with values.
-Collections can be denoted using a format derived from Generics in Java, as such aptly named Generics-style notation.

-With Generics-style notation, it is REQUIRED to specify a class name or the array keyword, followed by the type of the values enclosed with angular brackets.

-Example: to indicate that this element returns an object of class ArrayObject that only contains a series of strings:

-    @return \ArrayObject<string>

-The type of the values in a Collection MAY be another array and even another Collection:

-    @return \ArrayObject<\ArrayObject<int>>

-A Collection MAY optionally define the type of the keys of said Collection by adding an additional type definition between the angular brackets before the identifier denoting the values' type.
-These two should be separated by a comma.

-Example: to declare an ArrayObject collection containing a list of strings with integer keys:

-    @return \ArrayObject<int, string>

-The type of a key or value MAY consist of several different types.
-This can be represented by separating each individual type with a vertical bar sign between the angular brackets.

-    @return \ArrayObject<string|bool>

 ### Valid Class Name